LamseyD/chess-react/README.md

 Run npm start

 # Known issues
-- Trying to adopt a convention for commit messages
+- Missing error checking for entering invalid usernames or not found

 # Planned features
 - Storing authentication in cookies by hashing the token and then store to maximize security.